Personal webpage of Jack Hare

 I study plasmas, the hot matter which make up most of the universe.
 I am an experimental physicist, so I like being in the lab, looking at data, and saying “huh, that’s odd”.
 I create plasmas using intense electrical currents (around 1 MA), which heat thin wires to the plasma state.
 This processes also generates very large magnetic fields (10s T or more) which accelerate the plasmas to high speeds (100s km/s).
 These hot, dense, magnetised plasmas are ideal for testing fundamental concepts in plasma physics, mimicking the extreme conditions found in astrophysical objects, and provide a potential path for pulsed magnetic fusion.

-I will soon be moving to the School of Electrical and Computer Engineering at Cornell University, where I’ll be joining the Laboratory of Plasma Studies.
-You can find our new group website here, which includes advice on graduate school applications, and updates on PUFFIN, the new pulsed-power device built at MIT which we will be moving to Cornell.
+In 2025, I moved to the School of Electrical and Computer Engineering at Cornell University, and joined the Laboratory of Plasma Studies.
+You can find our group website here, which includes advice on graduate school applications, and updates on PUFFIN, the new pulsed-power device built at MIT which we will be moving to Cornell.
 You can find out more about my research interests on our group website.

 Unlike most of the universe, the Earth is not a plasma, which allows me to go hiking, canyoning, caving, ski touring and so on when I’m not in the lab, which you can find in my Adventure Blog.
 The header photo is an image from the underground campsite I helped build, 600 m below the surface of the Earth in the Julian Alps, Slovenia, whilst on expedition with Imperial College Caving Club.